How to Sew a Flat-Felled Seam

 Trim one seam allowance

-Trim one side of the seam allowance down to about half its width using scissors or a rotary cutter.
-This reduces bulk so the folded seam lies flat against the fabric.
+Trim one side of the seam allowance to about half its width using scissors or a rotary cutter.
+This reduces the bulk so that the folded seam lies flat against the fabric.

 -

-Fold the untrimmed seam allowance in half toward the trimmed edge, press it well with an iron, then fold it again over the trimmed seam allowance to enclose it completely.
-Press firmly at each fold to keep everything crisp and in position.
+Fold the untrimmed seam allowance in half toward the trimmed edge, press well with the iron, then fold again over the trimmed seam allowance to enclose it completely.
+Press firmly at each fold so everything stays crisp and in place.

 -